 We Houseologists believe that you can never have too much interior inspiration which is part of the reason why we’re so excited about our amazing new platform, My Houseology!
 My Houseology encourages customers to share photos of their latest Houseology purchases so that everyone can see how they have styled their interior additions in their new homes and to help you we have pulled together some top interior photography tips!

-As well as creating a wonderful hub of interior style, each month the Houseology judges will choose their favourite image and the winner will receive £500 to spend on Houseology.com!
-To give you the best chance of winning our monthly prize, we have teamed up with some of the UK’s top interior bloggers to bring you their top interior photography tips and hints.
+As well as creating a wonderful hub of interior style, these photos will help to inspire everyone to create the home of their homes and we have teamed up with some of the UK’s best interior bloggers to bring you their top interior photography tips and hints.

 01.Lighting tips for interior photography

 We all know that lighting is important when it comes to taking pictures, but how can we harness it correctly to ensure we get the best shots possible?
 Hege Morris of gorgeous Scandic inspired blog, Hege in France, says, “For me, the most important thing is natural light.
 I only take photos on bright days, which can be easier said than done as I live in Scotland!
 I make sure my ISO (measure of the camera’s sensitivity to light) is on 100 as it makes the photo clear and not grainy.
 When I’m taking photos of a lamp, I always leave the lamp switched off as I think it looks much better in photos as you don't get a yellow glare.”

 Natural lighting is also key for Lori of Wild & Grizzly, “When taking interior shots I always use natural light where possible and ensure that my space is uncluttered.
 If your photo is a little on the dark side then you can easily use apps like VSCO or Snapseed to brighten your images, adjust the colours and contrast and make sure it's picture perfect.”